 What should I do if I get an unsolicited e-mail, text message or phone call regarding my personal information?

 Be very careful with this type of unsolicited message or call.
 Scammers will use every trick in the book to gain access to your accounts and get hold of additional personal information.
 If it’s a phone call, promptly end it.

 Signing up for a credit report monitoring service activates an alert system but is not a 100% guarantee against fraud.

 - Keep an eye on your bank statements and any new invoices you receive in the mail.
 Immediately report any suspicious activity to your financial institution.

 - Strengthen your passwords.

-- Regularly check your credit reports from the main credit bureaus (Equifax This link will open in a new window and TransUnion This link will open in a new window) for errors.
+- Regularly check your credit reports from the main credit bureaus (Equifax and TransUnion) for errors.

-- You could also ask the main credit bureaus to place a fraud alert in your file (an extra fee may be charged).
+- You could also ask the main credit bureaus to activate a security alert on your credit report.
 A fraud alert lets lenders know that they should pay special attention to credit applications involving you and that they must confirm your identity before approving any applications.